 In response to this ‘Citizen’ launched several radio stations to offer different strokes for different folks and what we experienced was an explosion of radio consumption throughout the country, firstly because of the novelty of having vernacular stations and then because the content was relevant to the listeners circumstance.

-The difference is been between the written word and the spoken word.
+The difference is between the written word and the spoken word.
 Kiswahili radio stations and news bulletins on television tend to do very well, yet their counterparts in print don’t.
 This stems from the fact that we are not purists when it comes to language and incorporate colloquial speech which isn’t used in formal writing thus the expressions are lost in translation.

 The popular approach in social media engagement is based on the mass audience, group consumption that is common in television scheduling.
 We attempt to create one message for all audiences as if they are going to view the message together, but in reality they are not going to do so because the internet has become a very private affair.